Postgraduate arrival information

 Postgraduates who do not pay their bills on time are liable to be charged an overdue account charge of £1 per day from the due date.
 Repeated failure to pay a bill on time may incur an additional administration charge of £25 for bills of up to £25, £50 for bills of up to £50, and £100 for other amounts.
 Students will also risk not being allowed to return to College and may not be presented for their degrees if money is owed to the College.

 If you are unable to pay in full by the required date, you must email the Student Accounts Clerk in advance.
 Any student experiencing financial difficulties should discuss these with their Tutor.
-To book a meeting with the Postgraduate tutor, please email the Postgraduate Administrator.
+To book a meeting with the Postgraduate tutor, please email the Postgraduate Officer.

 All students must clear their accounts at least 2 weeks before graduation; otherwise, students may not be able to graduate on the date they wish.
 Students will be informed of the bill balance on their account via email.